 As for Huldah’s response, it was direct and no nonsense, fully grasping the significance of the discovery and mindful of God’s nature and purposes, promises and warnings.
 Because she was a prophet, she was able to counsel what needed to happen next.
 Unlike so often was the case, the king heeded the word of the prophet and did what Huldah said and for a period the land enjoyed peace and a measure of prosperity.
 Sadly, it was only a temporary respite from the Lord’s anger, Huldah had revealed, and for Israel, following the death of Josiah in an ill-advised military operation, it was tragically downhill after that.
 We are ever grateful for Huldah for her timely counsel, saying what needed to be said, without mincing her words, which in Josiah’s case were well received.

 We read concerning Sarah in the great hall of faith chapter of the Bible “And by faith even Sarah, who was past childbearing age, was enabled to bear children because she considered him faithful who had made the promise.
 And so from this one man, and he as good as dead, came descendants as numerous as the stars in the sky and as countless as the sand on the seashore” Hebrews 11:11-12.
-While our focus in those chapters of the Bible, when Sarah was given a odd mentions, would likely be on her husband, Abraham, it is clear Sarah’s role was a significant one.
+While our focus in those chapters of the Bible, when Sarah was given a odd mention, is understandably on her husband, Abraham, it is clear Sarah’s role was a significant one.
 While she may never have uttered any word of prophecy, her actions might be deemed to be prophetic and to this day sets an example: “Look to Abraham, your father, and to Sarah, who gave you birth.
 When I called him he was only one man, and I blessed him and made him many” Isaiah 51:2, and “like Sarah, who obeyed Abraham and called him her lord.
 You are her daughters if you do what is right and do not give way to fear” 1 Peter 3:6.

 The story of Abigail in the Bible is an unusual one, with an interesting twist and is told, almost in its entirety, in 1Samuel 25.
 We learn “Now the name of the man was Nabal; and the name of his wife Abigail: and she was a woman of good understanding, and of a beautiful countenance: but the man was churlish and evil in his doings; and he was of the house of Caleb” 1 Samuel 25:3.
 Nabal was a man of churlish character that David, then an outlaw, came to for help, whose emissaries were rudely sent away.
 This made David angry, who resolved then to kill Nabal.
 “But one of the young men told Abigail, Nabal’s wife, saying, Behold, David sent messengers out of the wilderness to salute our master; and he railed on them … Then Abigail made haste, and took two hundred loaves, and two bottles of wine, and five sheep ready dressed, and five measures of parched corn, and an hundred clusters of raisins, and two hundred cakes of figs, and laid them on asses” 1 Samuel 25:14, 18.
 With tact and wisdom, Abigail managed to win David over and he changed his mind as to seeking revenge: “And when Abigail saw David, she hasted, and lighted off the ass, and fell before David on her face, and bowed herself to the ground … And David said to Abigail, Blessed be the Lord God of Israel, which sent thee this day to meet me” 1 Samuel 25:23,32.
 Not long after that, Nabal died and David married Abigail.
 Her wise, God inspired, actions saved the day and averted disaster.